A pathway that brings people together

 He Ara Kotahi will provide a safer and more direct route for people to travel to work and educational centres south of the river.
 It will encourage people to choose to cycle, with sections of the route providing safer access away from the high speed traffic along the state highway.
 This project is expected to attract over 1,000 people every day.

 He Ara Kotahi is supported jointly by the Palmerston North City Council, Massey University, Rangitāne, Horizons Regional Council, the New Zealand Army at Linton Military Camp and the New Zealand Transport Agency.
-The $10 million project has attracted $6.2 million of government funding through the Urban Cycleway Programme.
+NZTA is funding $3 million of the $14.6 million cost of the project through the Urban Cycleway Programme.
 The remainder of the cost will be split between the National Land Transport Fund, administered by NZTA, and Council.
 Powerco is also contributing $500,000.

 Bridge location and design